winkoz/plonk/README.md

 # How to Install

-Download the code and execute the following commands in the path where you downloaded it
+Download the code and execute the following commands in the path where you downloaded it:

 ```console